ISCHEMIC HEART DISEASE

-While SphygmoCor testing can take place independently through our Heart Health testing, it is also a part of our Executive Health Assessment and the Performance and Longevity programmes.
-Among other these these programmes give you access to heart testing with no additional (after initial programme cost.)
+SphygmoCor testing can take place independently through our Heart Health testing and it is also a part of our Executive Health Assessment and the Performance and Longevity programmes.
+The Executive Health Assessment and the Performance and Longevity programmes give you access to heart testing at no additional cost.
 To find our more about these programs, click here!

 Why is understanding the risks of ischemic heart disease so important?